jkokkat/seg3103_playground/lab06/README.md

 ![image](https://user-images.githubusercontent.com/55165117/125734546-a73c33cd-05ba-435f-80c6-b3a660d193f6.png)

-I then ran `mvn package -DskipTests` which compiled all the tests without running them as shown in the following iamge.
+I then ran `mvn package -DskipTests` which compiled all the tests without running them as shown in the following image.
 ![image](https://user-images.githubusercontent.com/55165117/125735091-ec5938ce-c9af-4a03-958b-227098ae42d8.png)